 Liability can be a tricky subject in construction accident lawsuits.
 The party the courts will hold liable for someone’s injury or death will depend upon who was involved in the incident.
 Construction companies are often responsible for these accidents for failing to maintain a reasonably safe workspace for employees and passersby.
 Dangerous property hazards, toxic chemicals, poor employee training, no safety gear, poorly maintained construction equipment, and other common risks all can come back to construction site owner, general contractor, or subcontractor’s negligence.

-Contact our Gwinnett County construction accident attorneys for professional assistance determining liability.
-We’ve represented numerous clients with construction-related injuries throughout the state of Georgia.
+Contact our Georgia construction accident attorneys for professional assistance determining liability.
+We’ve represented numerous clients with construction-related injuries throughout the state of Georgia including but not limited to Gwinnett, DeKalb, and Fulton Counties.
 We recognize the most common defendants in these types of cases and know how to prove their fault for accidents and injuries.
-Whether a careless coworker or negligent product manufacturer caused your damages, we can help you identify the liable party and pursue damage recovery in the Gwinnett County civil courts.
+Whether a careless coworker or negligent product manufacturer caused your damages, we can help you identify the liable party and pursue damage recovery in the various Georgia civil courts.

 Don’t say yes to a Georgia workers’ compensation settlement without first speaking to one of our attorneys.
 Workers’ compensation might be easier to acquire, but it will only reimburse you for medical bills and two-thirds of your lost wages.
 A personal injury lawsuit, on the other hand, could result in compensation for your full lost wages, lost earning capacity, disabilities, past and future medical bills, property damage, pain and suffering, and possibly even punitive damages.
-A conversation with one of our knowledgeable Gwinnett County construction accident lawyers can help you get a clear idea of what a personal injury lawsuit could be worth to you and your family.
-Our firm serves all of Atlanta and surrounding areas.
-Contact us today.
+A conversation with one of our knowledgeable Georgia construction accident lawyers can help you get a clear idea of what a personal injury lawsuit could be worth to you and your family.